Eddy Lord Dombraye

-Eddy Lord Dombraye (born 11 November 1979) is a Nigerian professional football manager and player.
+Eddy Lord Dombraye (born 11 November 1979) is a Nigerian professional football manager and former player.

 Career

 After playing in Nigeria with Premier Breweries, Iwuanyanwu Nationale and Bendel Insurance, he moved to Poland in 1998 to play with Ekstraklasa club ŁKS Łódź.
 After playing with Stomil Olsztyn, he moved to FR Yugoslavia in 2002 to play with OFK Beograd.
 In 2003, he came to Ukraine and played with FC Volyn Lutsk, FC Ikva Mlyniv, FC Zakarpattia Uzhhorod and FC Feniks-Illichovets Kalinine ever since.

 Dombraye played for Nigeria at the 1999 FIFA World Youth Championship finals in Nigeria.
 Before that he debuted for the Nigerian main national team entering as a substitute in a 1998 African Cup of Nations qualification game against Burkina Faso.

-He was sacked by the management of Lobi Stars on the 21st of March, 2022 following his poor performance since the start of the 2021/22 NPFL season.
+He was sacked by the management of Lobi Stars on 21 March 2022 following his poor performance since the start of the 2021–22 NPFL season.